weavlet/weavlet/packages/primitives/factsheet/README.md

 **Schema-driven user profile state for AI applications.**

+> ⚠️ **CAUTION**
+>
+> This package is currently in early development.
+The API is unstable and subject to change without notice.
+Use at your own risk.

 FactSheet maintains a live, structured profile for each user by extracting facts from conversations and resolving conflicts deterministically.
 Instead of searching through chat history, your AI reads current truths from a single JSON object.

 ```typescript